top of page

 Vast automobile mechanic workshops are a unique component of this urban vocational school.

-The Alfred E. Smith High School, located in the South Bronx, was built in 1938 with additions made in 1963.
-For the renovation of its library, the school was seeking greater flexibility in its everyday uses, including the addition of study, meeting, and discussion areas for students, teachers, and parents.
+For the renovation of its library, the school was seeking greater flexibility in its everyday uses, including the addition of study, meeting and discussion areas for students, teachers and parents.

 The school’s vocational aspects galvanized the overall design concept for the space, serving as an inspiration for the large faceted soffit suspended within it.
 Conceived as a geometrical progression, it is double helix in form, repeating modules of twelve triangular facets.
 This element, which serves as a sound attenuator and spatial modulator, highlights the arts and crafts focuses of the high school.